zdravkov/kendo-docs/api/wrappers/jsp/editor.md

 ### kendo:editor-tools

-A collection of tools that should render a button, combobox, etc, to interact with the Editor.
-Custom tools are defined as a collection of required properties, while the insertHtml tool requires a collection of text-value pairs.
-A separator may be included multiple times.
+A collection of tools that are used to interact with the Editor.
+Tools may be switched on by specifying their name.
+Custom tools and tools that require configuration are defined as objects.The available editor commands are:

 More documentation is available at [kendo:editor-tools](editor/tools).